Angaza-Elimu/iot-smarthome.v2-firmware/DHTControl/README.md

 4. The library will now be available in your Arduino IDE.

 Alternatively, you can manually copy the unzipped folder into the `libraries` directory in your Arduino IDE installation.
-## Components used

-    DHT Sensor: For measuring temperature and humidity.
-    ESP32/ESP8266: Microcontroller for handling WiFi connectivity and processing.
-    OLED Display: For real-time display of temperature and humidity data.
-    WiFi Module: For connecting to a WiFi network.
-    Fan: Controlled based on the temperature thresholds set.
 ## Usage

 ### Basic Example